anon-blue/anon.blue/README.txt

                       ALERT!Tre Wayne Gage Jose Pierce.
 Wanted by the Michigan S tate Police Post for theft & child molestation, he is possibly bvfzd;jhjgj nnbhv cvhjvfxvkgyrsuyukklkl;kkkkkkkkkkkkkkkkkkkkkkkfor his capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
-His social Media with photos facebook. com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, haehehheydududde7ed head, and has some facial hair.
+His gbchvghggih5566th photos facebook. com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, haehehheydududde7ed head, and has some facial hair.
 He wears glasses off and on and is a heavy methamphetamine us